EBIBioStudies/page-tab-specification/specification/PageTabSpecification.md

 </xmp></details>

+### Special Attributes
+There are some attributes that are used as keywords.

+#### Submission Level
+* **Title**: The submission title.
+* **ReleaseDate**: The date when the submission should be public.
+The expected format is *YYYY-MM-DD*.
+* **AttachTo**: Indicates the project which submission is belongs to.
+* **RootPath**: A folder in the user directory that is used as a base to allocate all the submission files.
+Example: If the attribute *RootPath* has the value *BaseFolder*, a folder with the same name should exist in the user directory, and it should contain all the files referenced in the submission.

+Please check the [All In One Example](examples/AllInOneExample.md) for more information.

+#### Section Level
+* **File List**: A file that can be used as an index to reference and include submission files.
+The referenced files should be either in the user directory or attached to the submission request.

+Please check the [File List Example](examples/FileListExample.md) for more information.

 ## Submission
 Root element of the submission.
-A submission element is created using the reserved word *Submission*.
+A submission element is created by using the reserved word *Submission*.
 It's mandatory to have this element in the submission definition.

 ### Syntax
 ```